opengeospatial/T17-API-D176/api-daraa/README.md

 ### Set service base path
 If different than the generated base path, during app bootstrap, you can provide the base path to your service.

 ```
-import { BASE_PATH } from '';
+import { BASE_PATH } from 'api-daraa';

 bootstrap(AppComponent, [
     { provide: BASE_PATH, useValue: 'https://your-web-service.com' },